Language Translation

 Courtesy The Trumpeter Swan Society

 There are three species of swans that can be found in Indiana.
-At this time, the mute swan is the most abundant swan in Indiana and can commonly be found year-round, except perhaps during the harshest winter weather.
-Less abundant are native trumpeter and tundra swans.
-Trumpeter swans are a state endangered species that have seen recent breeding success in some northern Indiana counties.
+The invasive mute swan, and the native trumpeter and tundra swans.
+At this time, mute swans are the most abundant swan in Indiana and can commonly be found year-round, especially in the northern third of the state and near Geist reservoir.
+The native trumpeter and tundra swans are less abundant.
+Trumpeter swans are a state-endangered species that have had recent breeding success in some northern Indiana counties.
 Ohio had a considerable increase of trumpeter swans along Lake Erie after aggressive management and removal of mute swans.
 Tundra swans breed in remote Arctic areas and pass through Indiana during fall migration to their wintering grounds along the mid-Atlantic coast.
+Tundra swans winter mainly in the Chesapeake area, but pass-through migrants in Indiana do occur.

 Mute Swan in lake